-It’s official.
-The dog days of summer are finally here and it’s hot.
+The dog days of summer are quickly approaching.
 Soon, the humidity will start to creep in as well.
 While air conditioning is the way to go, sometimes you’re still not cooling off as fast as you would like.
 Even worse is if your home has no A/C or it breaks down.
 No matter the case, we found the best ways to stay cool during those long hot summer days.

 10 Tips for Staying Cool During the Summer Heat

 Practice Deep Breathing (2-3 minutes)

 - Curl your tongue toward the middle.
 Take a deep breath in through your mouth.
 Hold your breath for a count of ten and slowly exhale through your nose.
 Repeat 5-10 times.

 - Take a bowl of ice (or frozen water bottles) and place it in front of a fan.
 It will help to create a cooler breeze.

 - Examine the material your sheets are made of and if they aren’t cotton, consider switching.
 Cotton is commonly known as a lighter, cooler fabric that is breathable and promotes ventilation.